advice

 24. Try a meal-kit subscription service.
 Skip the grocery shopping and soothe your decision fatigue with a box of preportioned ingredients and hard-to-mess-up instructions.

 25. Bake bread.
-Just give in to it: Sourdough starter is here to stay.
+Just give in: Sourdough starter is here to stay.

 26. Meal prep for the week.
 It can be very satisfying!
-(Although you should consider whether getting all of your meal prep done now will take away future boredom-busting cooking opportunities.)
+Chop away!

 28. Try to re-create your favorite restaurant meal.
-You don’t need to be a chef — all you need to be is a person with the appropriate ingredients and a lot of derring-do.
+You don’t need to be a chef — all you need are the appropriate ingredients and a lot of derring-do.

 29. Make a dip.
-Oh, gosh.
-What is your favorite dip?
 Onion dip?
 Guacamole?
 Artichoke?
 The nice thing about making a dip for yourself is you end up with a lot of dip.
 All for you!

 30. Plan your breakfast for tomorrow.
 Maybe some overnight oats?

 31. Try a TikTok cooking hack.
-Salmon rice, feta pasta, healthy Coke, whatever you like.
-Just not NyQuil chicken, please.
+Salmon rice, feta pasta, healthy Coke … just not NyQuil chicken, please.

 32. Soak some dry beans.
 Then, later, you can have some beans.